 The recovery period is usually straightforward.
 Most people do not need to take strong painkillers, and are able to manage with over the counter pain medications.
 We encourage you to take it easy in the first week to reduce the extent of bruising or swelling that will occur during the days after surgery.
 If you do too much you will have increased swelling, increased discomfort and a higher risk of post operative bleeding.
 Your wounds will be covered with small waterproof dressings so you can shower normally from the day of surgery.
 Dissolving stitches are used so there are no stitches that have to be removed.
 You should wear your pressure garment day and night for the first two weeks, and ideally until all bruising and swelling has settled.
 The pressure garment is designed to minimise post operative bruising and swelling, and to speed its resolution.
 You should not perform heavy lifting for six weeks after the operation.

-We routinely organise appointments for you to be reviewed by Dr Tomlinson at 1, 2 and 6 weeks.
+We routinely organise appointments for you to be reviewed by Dr Tomlinson at 1 and 6 weeks.
 At the first visit we will instruct you on how to apply silicone tapes to your wounds to minimise scarring.
 These tapes can be applied once a week, or changed as you wish.
-If your recovery is going smoothly, as is common, you can skip your 2 week appointment if you wish.
 There is no additional charge for these post operative visits.

 If you are traveling from interstate for the surgery we require that you stay in Melbourne on the night of surgery, as you will have a general anaesthetic for the procedure and so are not able to fly or travel alone for 24 hours.
 We can adjust the number of post surgery visits according to how difficult it is for you to return for follow-up, but we strongly recommend that you ask your GP if he or she is agreeable to assisting with your follow-up, so that you are never far from medical assistance and advice if you should require it.